michaelliangau/culturestridethink/_posts/2020-05-15-culturestride-language-updates-may-2020.md

 Andrei and Aimee are two of the nicest, funnest and most patient teachers I've ever had the pleasure of working with, you can check out <a href="https://www.youtube.com/watch?v=kgZ0QJ5yiZ0" target="_blank">Andrei's intro video</a> and <a href="https://www.youtube.com/watch?v=8IG51vp4sH8" target="_blank">Aimee's intro video</a> to see for yourself.

-Shanghainese is being added on top of our already existing offering of <a href="https://culturestride.com/masae" target="_blank">Cantonese supported Mandarin teaching</a>.
+Shanghainese is being added on top of our already existing offering of Cantonese supported Mandarin teaching.

 ### 2. You guys teach Cantonese now??